milvus-io/milvus/docs/design_docs/milvus_drop_collection_en.md

 # Drop Collection

 `Milvus 2.0` uses `Collection` to represent a set of data, like `Table` in traditional database.
 Users can create or drop `Collection`.
-Altering the `Schema` of `Collection` is not supported yet.
 This article introduces the execution path of `Drop Collection`.
 At the end of this article, you should know which components are involved in `Drop Collection`.

 The execution flow of `Drop Collection` is shown in the following figure: